MicrosoftDocs/azure-docs/articles/azure-maps/tutorial-creator-indoor-maps.md

 ## Query datasets with WFS API

  Datasets can be queried using  [WFS API](https://docs.microsoft.com/rest/api/maps/wfs).
-The steps below show you how to retrieve all feature collections in a dataset, a specific collection, and a specific feature and feature **ID** in a collection.
+With the WFS API you can query for feature collections, a specific collection, or a specific feature with a feature **ID**.
 The feature **ID** uniquely identifies the feature within the dataset.
 It's used, for example, to identify which feature state should be updated in a given stateset.

 1. In the Postman application, select **New**.
 In the **Create New** window, select **Request**.
 Enter a **Request name** and select a collection.
 Click **Save**